 The College of Education's accreditation status was most recently renewed by NCATE (the National Council for Accreditation of Teacher Education) in 2012.
 NCATE has nationally recognized and accredited the College of Education's initial and advanced programs since 1988.
 A copy of the 2012 Approval Letter and the Accreditation Action Report is attached below.

-In 2013, NCATE merged into CAEP (the national Council for the Accreditation of Educator Preparation).
-CAEP will oversee the continuing accreditation status of the College of Education; the next on-site review of the college will occur in 2019.
+In 2013, NCATE merged into CAEP (the National Council for the Accreditation of Educator Preparation).
+CAEP will oversee the continuing accreditation status of the College of Education; the next on-site review of the college will occur on March 10, 11, and 12, 2019.
 Until the College of Education is reviewed by CAEP, the College of Education remains accredited by NCATE.

 EPI Score Report

 The Educator Preparation Institution (EPI) Score Report is issued by the Michigan Department of Education (MDE) and is comprised of three measures: (a) Michigan Tests for Teacher Certification (MTTC) content/subject area tests, (b) Survey data collected from candidates and university supervisors, and (c) Teacher effectiveness ratings for program completers.

 - 2018 EPI Score Report